jayoung/pamlWrapper/README.md

 # to do

 include the parsing as part of the pipeline.
 We want to end up with the long and wide tables - one per alignment.
 Also include a script to combine those tables into a single table, either for that run of pw_makeTreeAndRunPAML.pl, or as an independent thing after running PAML
+- first update pw_makeTreeAndRunPAML.pl so that it produces one output file per alignment.
+Keep an option to produce a single output file, but that should not be the default.
+- then incorporate pw_makeTreeAndRunPAML.pl into pw_makeTreeAndRunPAML.pl
+- then incorporate pw_parsedPAMLconvertToWideFormat.pl into pw_makeTreeAndRunPAML.pl
+- then make a script that can combine those tables for multiple genes

 Maybe I can simplify the files a bit - something about renaming the seqs (truncating for PAML) might mean I'm getting too many files?
 Maybe provide a function to substitute the seqnames back to the originals in the tree output.
 Don't think it's necessary in any of the other outputs.